 All requests for employment verification must be emailed to

 email@example.com and include a release form, signed by the individual within the last six months.
-Please note that it is against District policy to verbally verify employment.
-All requests, including re-verification, must be in writing and emailed to
+Please note, it is against District policy to verbally verify employment.
+All requests, including re-verifications, must be in writing and emailed to

 Welcome to the Office of Human Resources.
 Within these pages you will find information about our department and services, information about our staff diversity department, documents and information for new hires, bargaining unit agreements, salary schedules, and job descriptions.